Naira to Pounds: How To Convert NGN to GBP with Today’s Exchange Rate

 • Step 3: Convert your money at the CBN

 Once you have all the money, head to any branch of the Central Bank of Nigeria.
 Approach a banking officer and ask him/her to help you convert your money to pounds.
 You will need to provide a valid passport, which will be used to scrutinize you.
-If all things are in order, you will have your money converted immediately and you can return with it after signing the necessary documents.
+If all things are in order, you will have your money converted immediately and you can return it after signing the necessary documents.

 One important advice is to ensure that you count the cash in pounds you received right there at the teller window.
 Should there be a shortfall then you can square it out with the banker immediately.
 If you wait until you reach home or office to do the counting, you cannot do much in case of miscalculation.
 This is because it will be hard to convince the bank that you have not kept or used part of the money you are claiming to be missing.